 How Long Is Recovery After a SMAS Imbrication Facelift?

-The recovery time following a SMAS facelift is typically shorter than a deep plane facelift because the procedure is less invasive.
+The recovery time following a SMAS facelift is typically shorter than its deep plane counterpart.
 You should plan to take a week off from work.
 During this time, the swelling and bruising peak and then start to resolve.
+While you may experience some discomfort, any pain is usually well managed with over-the-counter or prescription pain medications.
 Your incision will initially appear reddish before fading over the ensuing months.

 Sign Up to Receive News & Special Offers